uluyek/senior-capstone-project/README.md

-  # Keyu Lu - CIS 4970 - Senior Capstone Project
-  ## Medical Imaging Visualization Tool
+  # Keyu Lu - Medical Imaging Visualization Tool

   This application provides a sophisticated platform for the visualization and analysis of medical imaging data.
 Designed to assist medical professionals, researchers, and educators, it leverages the Visualization Toolkit (VTK) for high-quality imaging capabilities.
   ### Main Features